MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-security-sensitivity-label-mandatory-label-policy.md

 * Users must apply a sensitivity label before they can save new reports, dashboards, or datasets.
 * Users must apply a sensitivity label before they can save changes to the settings or content of existing, unlabeled reports and dashboards.
-* If users try to import data from an unlabeled *.pbix* file, a prompt requires them to select a label before the import continues.
+* If users try to import data from an unlabeled *.pbix* file, a prompt requires them to select a label before the import can continue.
 The label they select is applied to the resulting dataset and report in the service. **It is not applied to the *.pbix* file itself**.

 In Power BI Desktop: